godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_param_y()      |
 +----------+--------------------+

-The maximum force the linear motor can apply on the y-axis while trying to reach the target velocity.
+The maximum force the linear motor can apply on the Y axis while trying to reach the target velocity.

 .. _class_Generic6DOFJoint_property_linear_motor_y/target_velocity: